 The president is actively involved in the community.
 He's served on the Board of Directors of the North Carolina affiliate of Fifth Third Bank, was a district governor of Civitan International and chairman of Union County Economic Development.
 McGee was inducted into the Union County Business Leaders Hall of Fame, served as chairman of the Presidents' Council of North Carolina Independent Colleges and Universities (NCICU) and chair of the Presidents’ Council of the South Atlantic Conference.
 In 2008, he was named a Distinguished Alumnus of East Carolina University.

-He has completed two books, The Sitting and Talking Place, which tells of his special relationship with his maternal grandfather and Roberdell - A Village of Grace, which describes life in the small textile community he grew up in.
-In 2006 Dr. McGee received North Carolina’s highest civilian honor – The Order of the Long Leaf Pine – in recognition of his extraordinary service to the state.
+McGee is the author of two books, "The Sitting and Talking Place," which tells of his special relationship with his maternal grandfather, and "Roberdell - A Village of Grace" which describes life in the small textile community where he grew up.
+In 2006, Dr. McGee received North Carolina’s highest civilian honor, The Order of the Long Leaf Pine, in recognition of his extraordinary service to the state.